Structure-Grounded Pretraining for Text-to-SQL: Introduction

-Text-table alignment also naturally exists in parallel text-table corpuses, e.g., web tables with context \cite{lehmberg2016large}, table-to-text generation datasets \cite{parikh2020totto,chen2020logical}, table-based question answering datasets \cite{pasupat2015compositional,chen2020hybridqa}, which are much easier to collect compared with text-to-SQL datasets.
-As shown in the bottom half of \cref{fig:illustration}, there are three value mentions \texttt{ 11417}, \texttt{ Pune Junction} and \texttt{ Nagpur Jnction}, which can be grounded to the \texttt{ train number}, \texttt{ departure station} and \texttt{ arrival station} columns respectively.
+{On the other hand,} text-table alignment\nop{also} naturally exists in parallel text-table corpora, e.g., web tables with context \cite{lehmberg2016large}, table-to-text generation datasets \cite{parikh2020totto,chen2020logical}, table-based question answering datasets \cite{pasupat2015compositional,chen2020hybridqa}.
+Such datasets can be collected from web pages, documents, etc., and requires much less human effort to create compared with text-to-SQL datasets.
+The bottom half of \cref{fig:illustration} gives an example of such an alignment dataset.
+There are three value mentions \texttt{ 11417}, \texttt{ Pune Junction} and \texttt{ Nagpur Jnction}, which can be grounded to the \texttt{ train number}, \texttt{ departure station} and \texttt{ arrival station} columns respectively.
 Such alignment information can be easily obtained by leveraging the table contents or using some human annotation.
-In this work, we aim to take advantage of the text-table alignment knowledge in the parallel corpus via pretraining and use it to help the downstream text-to-SQL task.
+In this work, we aim to \nop{take advantage of} incorporate the text-table alignment knowledge contained in a parallel corpus via pretraining and use it to help the downstream text-to-SQL task.